 You can find blog posts all over the internet that list reasons why you should do something.

-But in this post, I took a creative liberty and a sarcastic approach to give you a list of reasons not to read my new book—Freedom Money: Simple And Automatic Steps For Young Adults To Get Rich.
+But in this post, I took a creative liberty and a sarcastic approach to give you a list of reasons not to read my new book—Freedom Mindset: Using Money To Get Wealthy, Retire Early, and Do What You Love.

 So if you find one thing on this list that fits your mindset, then definitely don’t order and read my book.
 You’ll be severely disappointed.